wdporter/i-am-that-vuepress/2-obsession-with-the-body/readme.md

-# 2. Obsession with the body
+# 2. Obsession With the body

 **Questioner:** Maharaj, you are sitting in front of me and I am here at your feet.
 What is the basic difference between us?